Salvatore Maranzano: Early years

 Salvatore Maranzano was the youngest of 12 children born to Domenico Maranzano and Antonina Pisciotta.
 Five of his siblings lived to adulthood: Mariano, Angelo, Nicolo, Giuseppe, and Angela.
 As a youngster, Maranzano had wanted to become a priest and even studied to become one, but later became associated with the Mafia in his homeland.
 Maranzano had a very commanding presence and was greatly respected by his underworld peers.
 He had a fascination with Julius Caesar and the Roman Empire, and enjoyed talking to his less-educated American Mafia counterparts about these subjects.
 Because of this, he was nicknamed "Little Caesar" by his underworld peers.

-Maranzano was married to Elisabetta Minore, sister of Salvatore Minore, an influential mafia boss in the city of Trapani and capo of the Minore Mafia clan.
+Maranzano was married to Elisabetta Minore, sister of Salvatore Minore, an influential mafioso in the city of Trapani and related to the Minore family, which had strong connections to the local Mafia.

 Maranzano emigrated from Sicily to the United States in the 1920s, settling in Brooklyn.
+It is commonly said that he arrived in the United States in 1925.
 The Sicilian mafioso Don Vito Ferro decided to make a bid for control of Mafia operations in the United States.
 From his base in Castellammare del Golfo, Maranzano was sent to seize control.
 While building a legitimate business as a real estate broker, Maranzano also maintained a growing bootlegging business, using the real estate company as a front for his illegal operations.
-He soon became involved in prostitution and the illegal smuggling of narcotics; he also took a liking to a young Joseph Bonanno and became his mentor.
+He soon became involved in prostitution and the illegal smuggling of narcotics; he also took a liking to young Joseph Bonanno and became his mentor.